STAT545-UBC-hw-2018-19/hw09-Caroline-Seip/FirstLetter.md

 For this assignment, I computed the number of words that started with each letter of the alphabet

-The most common first letter of a word was c, which 19908 English words started with.
+The most common first letter of a word was s, which 25170 English words started with.

-The least common first letter of a word was h, which 3807 English words started with.
+The least common first letter of a word was x, which 385 English words started with.

 Here is a barchart of the number of words starting with each letter: